pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 Student Name: Thathaa
 >
 ```
+Clearly, having a JavaScript-like structure makes MongoDB more versatile than RDBs.
+Whereas MySQL would struggle to perform the task above, MongoDB crushes this problem.

+## Conclusion

+I hope this tutorial exposed the basics of MongoDB, an increasingly popular NoSQL database that ca enhance pretty much any application that relies on using lots of data.

-Hope you got the basics of MongoDB for now.
-As usual, let me know your suggestions and ideas over the comments.
+As usual, drop your suggestions and ideas in the comments section below.
+Thanks for reading!